roywe/modern_optimizers_for_multiclass_tasks/README.md

     - val - the optimizers reach a similar point

-4. Noise - Adam and scheduleFree were the most smooth - Madgrad and Adan were more noisy

-for noisy optimizers we recommend for early stopping ​
+4. Noise - Adam and scheduleFree were the most smooth - Madgrad and Adan were more noisy. for noisy optimizers we recommend for early stopping ​

 5. Who is better? we didnt see a clear separation in the accuracy for the models– ​